sandeepshakya2019/ISE_1_Frontend/README.md

 AI-Based Recommendations:

-- Detect Below Poverty Level People's finance based on user behavior, history and some other data.
+- Detect Below Poverty Level People's finances based on user behaviour, history and some other data.

 Offline Support: